router-protocol/router-chain-docs/docs/validators/running-a-validator/on-testnet/configure-and-run-an-orchestrator-instance.md

 :::

 :::tip
-Remember the address starting from `router`, this is the address of your Router chain orchestrator account.
+Remember the address starting from `router`, this is the address of your Router Chain orchestrator account.
 :::